saramibreak/DiscImageCreator/README.md

 ## Overview
   This command-line program dumps a disc (CD, GD, DVD, HD-DVD, BD, GC/Wii, XBOX, XBOX 360) and disk (Floppy, MO, USB etc).
   CD and GD, it can dump considering a drive + CD (=combined) offset.
-  What drive offset?
+  What is the drive offset?
 Please look [this document](http://dbpoweramp.com/spoons-audio-guide-cd-ripping.htm)

   This program works on Windows PC (WinXP or higher) and Linux.